IISAS/DDNS-probe/README.md

 ## Probe test for DNS servers used by Dynamic DNS service

-If the name of the endpoint is other than "nsupdate", the probe will perform test for DNS server.
+If the name of the service is other than "nsupdate", the probe will perform test for DNS server.
 It will try to get IP address of the probe hostname from the DNS server via "dig" command.
 If the DNS server responds, the probe will print a message "OK - DNS server responded.
 Return value: IP address" and